hassantayyab/readfocus/PLAN.md

-# PLAN.md — ReadFocus Chrome Extension (AI Content Summarization)
+# PLAN.md — Kuiqlee Chrome Extension (AI Content Summarization)

 ## 🎯 Product Vision

-**ReadFocus** is an AI-powered Chrome extension that **instantly transforms any webpage into digestible, intelligent summaries** to help students, professionals, and researchers quickly understand and retain key information from the web.
+**Kuiqlee** is an AI-powered Chrome extension that **instantly transforms any webpage into digestible, intelligent summaries** to help students, professionals, and researchers quickly understand and retain key information from the web.

 **Core Promise:** Click "Summarize" → Get comprehensive, multi-format AI summaries with key insights, action items, and detailed analysis in under 10 seconds.